 Where, who the latest bowl projections have FSU football playing

-The ESPN staff writer has the Seminoles in the Gasparilla Bowl, matched up against North Texas.
+Both Bonagura and Schlabach of ESPN have the Seminoles in the Gasparilla Bowl, but the two writers have the 'Noles facing different opponents.

+Bonagura ironically has Florida State matching up against USF in its home stadium, while Schlabach has the UConn Huskies squaring off against the Garnet and Gold.

 The game would take place in Raymond James Stadium in Tampa on Dec.
 22 at 3:30 p.m.
 ET.
-In the same bowl projections from ESPN for Week 9, Mark Schlabach does not have the Garnet and Gold making a bowl game.

 Bryan Fischer - Sports Illustrated: